-Just make sure you blend well, unlike Nicole Kidman…
+Just make sure you blend well, unlike Nicole Kidman:

-The look right now, as I said, is dewy, so I would only apply your powder in the areas where you tend to get shiny: the forehead and maybe the chin.
+Okay, that particular incident may have been because HD powders show up white under flash photography, but even so… the point is that the look you want is dewy, not powdery.
+So I would only apply your powder in the areas where you tend to get shiny: the forehead and maybe the chin.
 And contrary to received beauty wisdom, don’t use a big, fluffy brush to apply because you’re going to deposit waaaaay too much product.
-Instead, Mr. Wencel suggests that you go for a domed, fluffy shadow brush.
+Instead, go for a domed, fluffy eyeshadow brush.